tasdikrahman/tasdikrahman.me/about.md

 When not writing code, I can be found playing football (soccer if you may), watching EPL (Go Chelsea!), [backpacking](https://tasdikrahman.me/blog/tag/travel/) across the Indian subcontinent and outside of it once in a while, tending to my home garden, watching the local theatre companies perform or trying to improve my skills at [Argentine tango](https://en.wikipedia.org/wiki/Argentine_tango) over at a milonga.
 You might find me with a [book/kindle](https://www.goodreads.com/user/show/19151223-tasdik-rahman) if we stumble upon each other.

-You can find the list of talks given by me [here](https://tasdikrahman.me/speaking/).
+A list of talks given by me, can be found [here](https://tasdikrahman.me/speaking/).

 <center><img src="/content/images/austin.jpg"></center>